EcePanos/etcdgitcore/README.md

-# etcd-git-sync
+# Research Orbservatory Framework Launcher Manager And Orchestrator

-Core software components of the etcd managed git environment.
+Core software components of the MAO-MAO framework.

 ## Installation
  - Install and configure etcd **(real etcd cluster not tested yet)**